From the Field

 Here are six facts you should know about female genital mutilation:

-While most prevalent in Africa and the Middle East, FGM is a global problem and is also practiced in Asia and Latin America.
-Among immigrant populations living in Western Europe, North America, Australia, and New Zealand, female genital mutilation continues to persist.
+FGM is still prevalent in at least 30 countries across Africa, the Middle East, Asia, and Latin America.
+It also persists among immigrant populations living in Western Europe, North America, Australia, and New Zealand.

 Girls dressed in traditional yellow Somali garments concentrate at their desks in a rural school.